shzlw/poli/docs/installation.md

 ## Windows/Linux

-1. Download the release zip file via the github [release page](https://github.com/shzlw/poleo/releases).
+1. Download the release zip file via the github [release page](https://github.com/shzlw/poli/releases).
 2. Unzip it.
 The folder structure should look like this:

     ```
-    |-- poleo-x.y.z
+    |-- poli-x.y.z
         |-- config
-            |-- poleo.properties
+            |-- poli.properties
         |-- db
-            |-- poleo.db
+            |-- poli.db
         |-- jdbc-drivers
-        |-- poleo-x.y.z.jar
+        |-- poli-x.y.z.jar
         |-- start.sh
         |-- start.bat
         |...
     ```

-3. Modify the poleo.properties file.
+3. Modify the poli.properties file.

-    Poleo.db is the SQLite database used by the application.
+    Poli.db is the SQLite database used by the application.
 It is pre-loaded with database schema and ready to use.

-    > Use absolute path to point to the poleo.db file.
+    > Use absolute path to point to the poli.db file.

     For example:
     ```
     # Windows
-    spring.datasource.url= jdbc:sqlite:c:/poleo-release/db/poleo.db
+    spring.datasource.url= jdbc:sqlite:c:/poli-release/db/poli.db

     or

     # Linux
-    spring.datasource.url= jdbc:sqlite:/home/user/poleo-release/db/poleo.db
+    spring.datasource.url= jdbc:sqlite:/home/user/poli-release/db/poli.db
     ```

 4. Add JDBC drivers.